cabforum/code-signing/docs/CSBR.md

 ## 4.1 Certificate Application

 ### 4.1.1 Who can submit a certificate application

-For Non-EV Code Signing Certificates, the CA SHALL implement procedures to identify suspicious certificate requests as defined in BR Section 4.1.1.

 For EV Code Signing Certificates, the CA MAY only issue to Applicants that meet the requirements specified in Section 8.5 of the EV Guidelines.
 The CA SHALL implement procedures to identify suspicious certificate requests as defined in EV Guidelines Section 11.12.2.